SUCCESS STORY

 Average CSAT | 92% | Scaling while maintaining perceived quality. |

-The numbers help to put the result into perspective, but the effect of the implementation also became visible in the day-to-day operation.
-Lina started with about 39% retention in September, rose to 41% in October and reached 60% in November, showing that the combination of technology, auditing, and fine-tuning generated progressive gains over the months.
+The numbers help size the result, but the impact of the implementation also became visible in the day-to-day routine of the operation.
+Lina started with about 39% retention in September, improved to 41% in October, and reached 60% in November, showing that the combination of technology, auditing, and fine-tuning generated progressive gains over the months.

-At the same time, Linus began operating with less friction during periods of high demand, with fewer duplicate protocols, an end to the red flags on Reclame Aqui for delays, and a more positive perception from the team about the area's routine.
-Instead of just absorbing volume, the operation gained more predictability and more room to act where human intervention created more value.
+At the same time, Linus began operating with less friction during high-demand moments, with a reduction in duplicate protocols, the end of red flags on Reclame Aqui due to delays, and a more positive perception from the team about the area's routine.
+Instead of merely absorbing volume, the operation gained more predictability and more room to act where human intervention generated more value.

 “In six years, it was the first time I felt a lighter atmosphere in the area.”